Towards Stable, Globally Expressive Graph Representations with Laplacian Eigenvectors: Experiments

-\paragraph{PCQM-Contact.} As part of the long-range graph benchmarks (LRGB)~\citep{dwivedi2022long}, PCQM-Contact is a dataset derived from the PCQM4Mv2 dataset along with the corresponding 3D molecular structures.
-The task is a binary link ranking measured by the Mean Reciprocal Rank (MRR), which requires the capability of capturing long range interactions.
+\textbf{ZINC.} ZINC12k~\citep{Zinc} is a subset of the ZINC250k dataset containing 12k molecules, and the task is molecular property (constrained solubility) regression evaluated by mean absolute error (MAE).
+We follow the official split of the dataset.
+We include common baselines such as GIN~\citep{xu2018powerful}, PNA~\citep{PNA}, DeepLRP, OSAN~\citep{qianordered2022}, KP-GIN+, GNN-AK+~\citep{GNNAK} and CIN~\citep{bodnar2021weisfeiler}.
+We also include previous methods making use of Laplacian eigenvectors to produce node feature augmentations (which are usually named \emph{positional encodings}), such as PEG~\citep{wang2022equivariant}, SignNet~\citep{lim2022sign}, BasisNet~\citep{lim2022sign} and SPE~\citep{huang2023stability}, as well as graph transformers such as SAN~\citep{kreuzer2021rethinking}, Graphormer~\citep{Graphormer}, GraphGPS~\citep{rampavsek2022recipe} and Specformer~\citep{specformer}.
+Among the graph transformer baselines, SAN, GraphGPS and Specformer also encode spectral information through other approaches.
+Regarding our OGE-Aug, we consider both GINE~\citep{PretrainGINE} (which belongs to the MPNN family) and the GPS as base models.
+As shown in Table~\ref{Table_zinc}, OGE-Aug outperforms all baseline methods even combined with the simple GINE backbone without global attention. \textbf{PCQM-Contact.} As part of the long-range graph benchmarks (LRGB)~\citep{dwivedi2022long}, PCQM-Contact is a dataset derived from PCQM4Mv2.
+The task is binary link ranking measured by the Mean Reciprocal Rank (MRR), which requires the ability to capture long-range interactions.
 MPNN baselines include GCN~\citep{kipf2016semi}, GINE~\citep{PretrainGINE}, and GatedGCN~\citep{ResidualGatedGCN}, while graph transformer baselines include Transformer, SAN and GPS combined with positional encodings (PEs) like LapPE~\citep{kreuzer2021rethinking}, RWSE~\citep{dwivedi2021graph}, EdgeRWSE~\citep{HodgeRandomWalk} and Hodge1Lap~\citep{HodgeRandomWalk}.
-We combine GPS with our OGE-Aug and achieves the best performance across all baselines, which verifies the benefit of bringing in long-range information via OGE-Aug.
+We combine GPS with our OGE-Aug and achieve best performance across all baselines, which verifies the benefit of bringing in long-range information via OGE-Aug.

+\textbf{Other graph benchmarks.} We further evaluate the performance of OGE-Aug on three additional graph learning benchmarks: CLUSTER~\citep{dwivedi2023benchmarking}, PATTERN~\citep{dwivedi2023benchmarking} and ogbg-molhiv~\citep{hu2021opengraphbenchmarkdatasets}.
+CLUSTER and PATTERN are node classification datasets, while ogbg-molhiv is a graph classification dataset.
+The results are summarized in Table~\ref{Table_other_benchmark}.
+We quote the baseline results directly from~\citet{rampavsek2022recipe} and~\citet{shirzad2023exphormersparsetransformersgraphs}.
+One may find that OGE-Aug outperforms all baselines on the three datasets.

+\textbf{OOD benchmarks.} We evaluate the OOD performance of OGE-Aug on DrugOOD~\citep{ji2022drugoodoutofdistributionooddataset}, an OOD benchmark for drug discovery.
+We consider three domains on which distribution shifts exist, namely Assay (which assay the molecule belongs to), Scaffold (core structure of the molecule) and Size (size of the molecule).
+For each domain, the dataset is divided into five splits: the training set, the in-distribution (ID) validation/test sets, and the out-of-distribution (OOD) validation/test sets.
+The data distribution of OOD splits is different from that of ID splits regarding the specific domain.
+The task is graph-level binary classification, i.e., to predict whether the drug is active.
+We use AUROC as the evaluation metric.